ProGamerGov/Neural-Tools/README.md

 Basic usage: `python linear-color-transfer.py --target_image target.png --source_image source.png`

+### Dependencies:

+`sudo apt-get install python-skimage`

+`sudo pip install numpy`

+If you already have [Neural-Style](https://github.com/jcjohnson/neural-style) up and running, then you should only need to install `python-skimage`.

 ### Parameters:

 `--target_image`: The image you are transfering color to.
 Ex: `target.png`